DK26/DK26/README.md

 # 👋 Hi there, I'm Dave.

-I'm a Backend Engineer with a strong focus on performance, system design, and secure architecture — building reliable tools and services with **Rust** and **Python**.
+I'm a Backend Engineer with a strong focus on performance, system design, and secure architecture.
+Building reliable tools and services with **Rust** and **Python**.

 With over 9 years of experience in backend development and security automation, I've worked across finance and health-tech sectors, tackling complex backend problems.